 The follow-on question was: Do you recycle any of these items? paper/cardboard, plastic bottles, aluminium/metal, glass, clothing or “other”.
 The category “other” was intended to catch possible but expectedly rare responses such as batteries, electronics and printer ink cartridges.
 One would think that this follow-up question would have received “Not applicable” as a response from all respondents.
 However, a few respondents mentioned that they “recycled” some of their own household’s waste, in that they re-used or repurposed items such as cardboard boxes, plastic bottles, glass jars and old tee shirts.
 Most (70 percent) said that they regularly donated used clothing to poor families or (especially with children’s clothing) gave them to relatives.

-What factors influenced their beliefs and attitudes about wasting food or throwing away useful items?
+What factors influenced the beliefs and attitudes about wasting food or throwing away useful items?

 Interviewees were asked what factors influenced their beliefs and attitudes about wasting food or throwing away useful items.
 Sixty percent said that religion (Islam) played the greatest role in this.
 Thirty percent said family upbringing was the main influence and another ten percent attributed their attitudes to their culture.
 Education and tradition were mentioned by the majority of respondents as the secondary factors.

 What do you think that people in Oman can do to help reduce the amount of waste they are making?